2-Methylnonane

 2-Methylnonane (or isodecane) makes a significant portion of fuels like petrol as a fuel additive, making it essential for energy production.
-It is useful for various applications in organic chemistry for It easily dissolves in non-polar solvents such as hexane and benzene.
+It is useful for various applications in organic chemistry as it easily dissolves in non-polar solvents such as hexane and benzene.

 Its physical state is liquid and appears colorless.
 It smells of petroleum distillates.
 May be fatal if swallowed and enters airways.
 It is a category 3 flammable liquid and has a category 1 aspiration toxicity.
 2-Methylnonane is insoluble and floats on water and evaporates slowly.

 2-Methylnonane is achiral as it lacks a chiral center; that is, it is an asymmetrical molecule and it cannot be superimposed on its mirror image.
 It represents the first among the four monomethyl nonane isomers.